Nolanada/Advanced_python_file_search/readMe.md

 - Search by filename (starts with, ends with, contains)
 - Search by file content
 - Supports `.txt`, `.pdf`, and `.docx` file formats
-- Caching of search results to improve performance
+- Caching of search results to improve performance using file database sqlite
+- Finds similar filenames based on a custom similarity algorithm

 ## Requirements
 - Python 3.6 or higher